Azure/azure-iot-library/hal/README.md

 * `options` [provides.Options.Namespace] *(optional)*:
     * `href` [string]: The documentation link representing this namespace; this contains the placeholder 'rel' for the rels provided by the routes of this server, as per the HAL spec.
 It can accept either URI-template or Express syntax, as per the `@route` decorator.
 Default is '/docs/&lt;namespace&gt;/:rel'.
     * `auto` [boolean]: Indicates whether to automatically generate documentation from the `description` attributes, described below; default is false if `href` is specified, true otherwise.
     * `template` [string]: A [Mustache](https://mustache.github.io/) template used to format the automatically-generated documentation.
-The format of the provided object is specified below.
+The format of the provided object is the `Template` type, specified below.
+    * `fallback` [(ns: string, rel: string) => Template]: A callback to handle automatically-generated documentation rels that are not predefined by the service.
+It is provided the namespace and rel, and should return the data to be passed to the formatting template.
+If no routes are provided, the documentation call will be treated as a 404.

 #### `@middleware(handler, [options])`
 Indicates Express-style middleware to use with this server; it can be used multiple times to add more than one middleware function per server.